Special relationships: Keeping pistol shrimps and gobies

 The gobies…

-Ctenogobiops species include the high-fin Spangle goby (C. tangaroai) whose rather showbizzy name is derived from its iridescent, spotted markings.
+Ctenogobiops species include the high-fin spangle goby (C. tangaroai) whose rather showbizzy name is derived from its iridescent, spotted markings.
 It reaches a diminutive 6cm/2.4” and hails from the Pacific Ocean.

-Cryptocentrus species include the Yellow watchman goby (C. cinctus,) a stout, chunky specimen from the Western Pacific, reaching some 10cm/4” in length and having a somewhat grouchy appearance.
+Cryptocentrus species include the yellow watchman goby (C. cinctus).
+A stout, chunky specimen from the Western Pacific, reaching some 10cm/4” in length and having a somewhat grouchy appearance.

 Amblyeleotris species are generally slender and colourful.
 Randall’s goby (A. randalli) from the Western Pacific is one pretty fish, reaching no more than 12cm/4.7”, sporting a prominent dorsal fin and displaying bright orange stripes.
-Also from the Western Pacific, the Sunspot goby (A. guttata) reaches a similar size and displays distinctive orange spots across its body.

 The shrimps…